OfficeDev/office-js-docs-pr.pt-br/docs/develop/debug-office-add-ins-in-visual-studio.md

 Abra a **janela Propriedades** do projeto do aplicativo Web para revisar as propriedades do projeto.

-1. No **Explorador de Soluções,** escolha o projeto do aplicativo Web.
+1. No **Explorador de Soluções**, escolha o projeto do aplicativo Web.

 2. Na barra de menus, escolha **Exibir**,  > **Janela Propriedades**.